Dr Nick Dunstone

 Areas of expertise

-• Inter-annual to decadal climate prediction and variability.
+- Seasonal to decadal climate prediction and variability

 Current activities

-Nick leads a small group of scientists working to understand the mechanisms that drive regional climate variability in different parts of the globe.
-A physical understanding of the dynamical processes that drive climate variability can give us increased confidence in our near-term climate predictions and projections.
+Nick is a Science Fellow leading a small group of scientists working to understand the mechanisms that drive regional climate variability in different parts of the globe.
+A physical understanding of the dynamical processes that drive climate variability is key to building confidence in our near-term climate predictions and projections.

-The group is also particularly interested in exploring what is dynamically possible in the current climate but simply has yet to be observed due to the relatively short historical record.
+Nick is also interested in methods to predict and quantify the current risk of near-term climate extremes.
+His recent Nature Communication article (Dunstone et al. 2023a) examined the devastating Pakistan floods in summer 2022 and explored whether ‘windows of opportunity’ exist to make more confident seasonal climate predictions of such extreme events.
+Nick’s group also explores what is dynamically possible in the current climate but simply has yet to be observed due to the relatively short historical record.
 It is now becoming increasingly possible to assess the risk of such unprecedented events using the latest generation of high-resolution climate model simulations.
-Nick’s group has developed the UNSEEN (‘UNprecedented Simulated Extremes using ENsembles’) method that uses the very large ensembles of initialised climate predictions to provide improved estimates of risk.
+Nick’s group has led the development of the UNSEEN (‘UNprecedented Simulated Extremes using ENsembles’) method that uses the very large ensembles of initialised climate predictions to provide improved estimates of the probability of extreme events.
 This methodology contributed to the UK Government National Flood Resilience Review (NFRR, published 2016) and has the potential to be valuable to a wide range of users, e.g. the insurance industry.

 Career background

-Nick became the scientific manager of the Climate Dynamics group in 2014 - part of the larger Monthly to Decadal Climate Prediction group led by Prof. Adam Scaife.
+Nick is a Met Office Science Fellow and has led the Climate Dynamics group since 2014 - part of the Monthly to Decadal Climate Prediction area led by Prof. Adam Scaife.
 Prior to this Nick worked mainly in the relatively new area of initialised decadal climate predictions, following the pioneering work by Dr Doug Smith.
-Nick managed the development of the latest version of the Met Office Decadal Climate Prediction Sytems (DePreSys3).
+Nick managed the development of the first high-resolution version of the Met Office Decadal Climate Prediction Sytems (DePreSys3).
 Before joining the Met Office Hadley Centre in 2008, Nick completed a PhD in Astrophysics at the University of St Andrews in Scotland.

 External recognition

-World Meteorological Organization: “Research Award for Young Scientists” in 2017
+- World Meteorological Organization (WMO): “Research Award for Young Scientists” in 2017

-European Geosciences Union: “Division Outstanding Young Scientists Award” in 2014.
+- European Geosciences Union (EGU): “Division Outstanding Young Scientists Award” in 2014.